Is Arabic hard to learn?

 Overcome the fear of making mistakes

-One of the most important factors that prevent people, especially when trying to master speaking, is the fear of making mistakes.
+One of the most important factors preventing people, in particular when trying to master speaking, is the fear of making mistakes.
 You must realise that making mistakes is all part of the journey.
 If you are anything like me, then you may dread the thought of sounding like a ‘freshy’ or getting things wrong.
 However, you need to remember that even native speakers in the early stages of their lives had to make mistakes.
 It is impossible to master anything without making mistakes in the initial stages of your journey.
-Look at mistakes as a ‘learning curve, embrace and do not feel embarrassed.
+You need to look at mistakes as a ‘learning curve, embrace them and do not feel embarrassed.
 The face that you have taken this journey is an amazing thing, so be proud of yourself for taking that leap and do not hinder your progress with shyness of making mistakes.

 Mujāhid b.
 Jabr [d 104H/722CE] said the following: